-The Museum does conduct a limited number of interviews every year.
-If you or someone you know would like to be considered for an interview, please complete the online form, and a staff member will contact you.
+The Museum conducts a limited number of interviews every year.
+If you or someone you know would like to be considered for an interview, please complete the online form, and someone will contact you.

 How do I conduct an interview?